Corporation Street, Manchester: 1996 bombing

 The centre's profile, and the presence of several national chains, made it a target for terrorists.
 Arson attacks in April 1991 were followed by several firebombs in December 1991 which caused extensive damage to four stores.
 The Provisional Irish Republican Army (IRA) was blamed for both incidents, in which the devices were placed in soft furnishings during shopping hours.
 After the second, Christmas shopping continued much as normal the following day in the unaffected stores.
 One unnamed fireman said, "What bugs me is if there's a big one planted there's a lot of glass around here, and a lot of people will be killed".

-On the morning of Saturday 15 June 1996, at about 9:20, two men parked a van containing a 1500 kg bomb on Corporation Street between Marks & Spencer and the Arndale.
-At about 9:45, a coded warning was received by Granada Television, the ITV contractor based in the city.
+On the morning of 15 June 1996, at about 09:20, two men parked a van containing a 1500 kg bomb on Corporation Street between Marks & Spencer and the Arndale.
+At about 09:45, a coded warning was received by Granada Television, the ITV contractor based in the city.
 About 80,000 people were cleared from the area by local police and store staff using procedures developed after another IRA bombing incident in 1992.
 The bomb exploded at 11:17, shortly after the army bomb squad arrived from Liverpool and began making it safe.
 No fatalities resulted from the bomb, but over 200 people were injured, some seriously, mostly by flying glass and shrapnel; one pregnant shopper was thrown in the air by the blast.

 Demolition and reconstruction

 The bomb blast damaged much of the surroundings beyond repair, and on financial grounds the decision was taken to reconstruct Manchester city centre from the ground up.
-Marks and Spencer's and the adjacent Longridge House were condemned as unsafe within days, and were later demolished.
+Marks and Spencer and the adjacent Longridge House were condemned as unsafe within days, and were later demolished.
 The frontage of the Arndale on Corporation Street and the footbridge were structurally damaged.
 The reinsurance company Swiss Re estimated that the final insurance payout was over £400M, making it, at the time, the most expensive man-made disaster ever.